Applications - EU (for entry in 2017/18)

 GRADUATE STUDIES PROSPECTUS

-The University graduate studies prospectus can be viewed at the following website address http://www.ox.ac.uk/admissions/postgraduate_courses/index.html.
+The University graduate studies prospectus can be viewed at the following website http://www.ox.ac.uk/admissions/graduate.

 Your attention is drawn to our Graduate Student Admissions Criteria, available at: http://www.materials.ox.ac.uk/admissions/postgraduate/admissionscriteria.html.

-The majority of home students are fully or partially funded either by one of the UK Research Councils and/or by industry, or fully funded by European Commission of European Research Council.
-Some EU students obtain scholarships from their own Governments or from charitable/edicational foundations in their home countries.
+The majority of EU students are fully or partially funded by one of the UK Research Councils and/or by industry, or fully funded by the European Commission or European Research Council.
+Some EU students obtain scholarships from their own Governments or from charitable/educational foundations in their home countries.

-For guidance only, fees for 2012-13 are as follows (we await publication by the Collegiate University of the fees for subsequent years – for further information on fees and living costs for 2013/14 see the Graduate Prospectus or the webpages at: http://www.ox.ac.uk/feesandfunding/fees/)
+Fees for 2016-17 are as follows (we await publication by the Collegiate University of the fees for subsequent years – for further information on fees and living costs for 2017/18 see the Graduate Prospectus or the webpages at http://www.ox.ac.uk/students/fees-funding/fees/)

-For the academic year 2012-13, it is estimated that a single student spending 12 months in Oxford, and living in college accommodation, would need a minimum of £12,900 to cover living expenses, excluding the cost of travel to and from Oxford.
-For a DPhil programme full fees are payable for 3 years and a continuation fee thereafter, and we advise applicants to budget for 3.5 years, although some students do finish within 3 years.
+For the academic year 2016/17, it is estimated that a single student spending 12 months in Oxford, and living in college accommodation, would need a minimum of £14,300 to cover living expenses, excluding the cost of travel to and from Oxford.
+Further information on living costs can be found at http://www.ox.ac.uk/admissions/graduate/fees-and-funding/living-costs.
+For a standard DPhil programme full fees are payable for 3 years and a continuation fee thereafter, and we advise applicants to budget for 3.5 years, although some students do finish within 3 years.
+For a CDT DPhil programme full fees are payable for 4 years and a continuation fee thereafter.

-Thus, if you are to support yourself, you will need a minimum of approximately £41,000 to cover two years of study for a MSc (by research) or £71,000 to cover three and a half years of study for a DPhil.
+Thus, based on the figures above, if you are to support yourself, you will need a minimum of approximately £45,000 to cover two years of study for a MSc (by research) or £76,000 to cover three and a half years of study for a DPhil.

-Please note that you will need to be able to provide evidence that you have enough funds for the entire period of study.
+Please note that if offered a place you will need to self certify that you have enough funds for the entire period of study (see http://www.ox.ac.uk/feesandfunding/fees/financialdeclaration/).
+It is also important to add a contingency for fluctuating exchange rates.

 SCHOLARSHIPS & STUDENTSHIPS

-EU students are eligible for UK research council sponsored DTA studentships, but normally only to cover their fees; thus EU students who are offered a fees-only studentship must fund living costs of at least £12,900 per year from their own resources.
-At the time of writing the EPSRC permits the University to use up to 10% of our Doctoral Training Grant to award full studentships (fees and living costs) to EU students – for Materials this equates up to one studentship per year.
-An exception to this is for EU nationals who have spent the previous three years in the UK undertaking undergraduate study and therefore meet the residency requirements for full postgraduate studentship support which includes living costs.
-In addition we usually have available a number of EPSRC Industrial CASE studentships (fees only for EU students unless you qualify under the ‘undergraduate’ exception as described above), EPSRC project studentships and industrially funded project studentships.
+EU students are eligible for UK research council sponsored DTP studentships, but normally only to cover their fees; thus EU students who are offered a fees-only studentship must fund living costs, typically of at least £14,300 per year, from their own resources.
+An exception to this is for EU nationals who have spent the previous three years in the UK undertaking undergraduate study and therefore meet the residence requirements for full postgraduate studentship support which includes living costs.
+In addition, at the time of writing the UK’s Engineering and Physical Sciences Research Council (EPSRC) permits the University to use up to 10% of our Doctoral Training Grant to award full studentships (fees and living costs) to other EU students – for Materials this normally equates to one studentship per year.
+In addition we usually have available a number of EPSRC Industrial CASE studentships (fees only for EU students unless you qualify under the ‘undergraduate’ exception as described above), and EC, ERC and industrially funded project studentships.
 Details are published on our website, as described below under ‘research topics’.

 Overall though, in any one year we have relatively few fully-funded opportunities for EU students, and the limited number of scholarships are extremely competitive, being awarded only to the top students in any country for a given year.
 To be successful in a scholarship competition, normally you would need to be at the top of your year and have some independent evidence of your excellence such as national prizes or awards.
-Further information about Scholarships can be found on the website at http://www.ox.ac.uk/feesandfunding/scholarships/university/ where an Oxford funding search for scholarships is also available together with details about applying.
+Further information about Scholarships can be found on the website at http://www.ox.ac.uk/admissions/graduate/fees-and-funding/graduate-scholarships where an Oxford funding search tool is also available together with details about applying for scholarships.
 Individual colleges also offer a number of scholarships for which Materials applicants are eligible – please see the individual college webpages or the scholarship webpage for details, taking care to note the deadlines for such applications.
+Note the early deadline of 30 September 2016 for applications for Rhodes Scholarships (Germany) for entry in October 2017.

-If you wish to apply to the Department, you will need to complete the standard University application form, which can be found on the University’s admissions website at http://www.ox.ac.uk/admissions/postgraduate_courses/index.html.
-You may also wish to take a look at the “Applying for Graduate Study” section at http://www.ox.ac.uk/admissions/postgraduate_courses/apply/index.html.
+If you wish to apply to the Department, you will need to complete the standard University application form, which can be found on the University’s admissions website at http://www.ox.ac.uk/admissions/graduate.
 Having first carefully read the application guide you should apply using the online application form.
-If you have a problem with using the online form, please contact firstname.lastname@example.org.
-All applications require the payment of a £50 application fee.
+If you have a problem with using the online form, please contact the Graduate Admissions and Funding Office as indicated in the Application Guide.
+All applications require the payment of £75 application fee.

 Applicants who are also entering separate scholarship competitions must ensure that their University application is submitted in time.
-The Department of Materials strongly advises scholarship applicants to apply to the University in the first application field (closing date - 16 November 2012) although applicants who apply in the second field (closing date 18 January 2013) will also be considered for scholarships.
+The Department of Materials strongly advises scholarship and other overseas applicants to apply to the University in the first application field (closing date - 18 November 2016) although applicants who apply in the second field (closing date 20 January 2017) will also be considered for scholarships.

-When completing the application form, under the ‘Supporting Materials’ section entitled ‘statement of purpose/research proposal’, you must list in order of preference up to six preferred research topics/supervisors.
-This information can be found on the Department’s website http://www.materials.ox.ac.uk/admissions/postgraduate.html.
-Please select from the menus: ‘projects available’.
+When completing the application form, under the ‘Supporting Materials’ section entitled ‘statement of purpose/personal statement’, you must list in order of preference up to five preferred research topics/supervisors.
+Guidance can be found on the Department’s website http://www.materials.ox.ac.uk/admissions/postgraduate.html.
 In this part of the application you should also include a short statement (up to 400 words) to outline your research interests and to indicate the rationale behind your choice of projects.
 We do not require a research proposal.

 On the website mentioned above we describe available projects in two categories, ‘funded projects (subject to contract)’ and ‘other projects’.
 Generally, the projects do not have specific deadlines, as we intend to consider applicants within the University of Oxford’s Graduate Admissions standard application fields.
 Some of the descriptions on this website are of projects that carry earmarked funding and in these cases the eligibility of home, EU and overseas applicants is indicated.
 New projects are added from time-to-time, so please review the list regularly.

-Until the middle of March applications will be considered in three fields, as advertised in the Oxford University Graduate Studies Prospectus.
-Deadlines for the receipt of fully completed applications and references are: 16 November 2012, 18 January 2013 and 8 March 2013.
-Applications received after 8 March will be considered on an individual basis and may be submitted at any time.
+Until the middle of March applications will be considered in three gathered fields, as advertised in the Oxford University Graduate Studies Prospectus.
+Deadlines for the receipt of fully completed applications and references are: 18 November 2016, 20 January 2017 and 10 March 2017.
+Applications received after 10 March will be considered on an individual basis and may be submitted at any time.
 Overseas or scholarship applicants are strongly advised to apply in the November field, home/EU applicants in the January field.
 In addition, project studentships with specific closing dates may be advertised on our website.

 FUNDING & PLACES

-One or two EPSRC DTA studentships may be offered to world-class applicants (those of similar quality to successful Clarendon Scholarship applicants) following evaluation of the November applications, but we normally expect to award the majority following evaluation of the January applications.
-Prior to final ranking, interviews will be held for all shortlisted applicants eligible for DTA awards.
-We do not assign Departmental DTA studentships to specific projects unless this is advertised in advance on our website.
-Overall there are many more projects advertised in the 'other projects' catagory than the number of DTA studentships we have available.
-Hence, in a given year, some of the projects earmarked funding may be designated as ineligible for DTA funding.
-Normally the most able and suitable applicants, as judged by our Graduate Admissions Criteria, are offered the awards; normally subject to a limitation of no more than one DTA studentship per supervisor per year.
+One or two EPSRC DTP studentships may be offered to world-class applicants (those of similar quality to successful Clarendon Scholarship applicants) following evaluation of the November applications, but normally we expect to award the majority following evaluation of the January applications.
+Prior to final ranking, interviews will be held for all shortlisted applicants eligible for our EPSRC DTP awards.
+We do not assign Departmental EPSRC DTP studentships to specific projects unless this is advertised in advance on our website.
+Overall there are many more projects advertised in the 'other projects' category than the number of DTP studentships we have available.
+Hence, in a given year, some of the projects without earmarked funding may be designated as ineligible for DTP funding.
+Normally the most able and suitable applicants, as judged by our Graduate Admissions Selection Criteria, are offered the awards; normally subject to a limitation of no more than one DTP studentship per supervisor per year.

 Please bear this in mind when choosing your start date on your application form – if in doubt please consult our Graduate Studies Secretary email@example.com.